pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/glossary.md

 ##

+**Voter**

+An approver who has already casted their vote on an approval request is considered as a voter of the said request.

+##

 **Widget**

 A widgets is a tool to smartly format data and make them easily consumable.
 Widgets are placed into dashboards.